 The District of the Virgin Islands covers St. Thomas, St. Croix, and St. John — the U.S. territories in the Caribbean.
 With courthouses in Charlotte Amalie and Christiansted, this small but active federal court handles a diverse docket including admiralty and maritime cases, tourism-related litigation, tax and financial disputes (tied to the USVI's role as a tax haven), and insurance claims from hurricanes and natural disasters.
-As a 3rd Circuit court, the DVI operates under the same federal framework as Pennsylvania, New Jersey, and Delaware — but its territorial context creates unique AI considerations.
+As a Third Circuit jurisdiction, the DVI operates under the same federal framework as Pennsylvania, New Jersey, and Delaware — and Third Circuit courts have been among the more active in developing AI disclosure norms, with the Eastern District of Pennsylvania and District of New Jersey both issuing detailed judge-level orders.
+The D.V.I. general order citation gap is notable: as of Q1 2026, the DVI has issued no general order addressing AI disclosure, which places it in the minority of Third Circuit districts and means practitioners cannot rely on a uniform district-level rule.
+Tourism and hospitality litigation AI use cases are a practical concern unique to this jurisdiction: the USVI docket includes a high volume of personal injury, contract, and insurance disputes arising from the hotel, cruise, and resort industries — exactly the fact-pattern-heavy, document-intensive matters where AI drafting tools can reduce attorney time, but also where AI-hallucinated local statutes or territorial regulations could cause serious damage.
+Its territorial context creates unique AI considerations that practitioners from mainland firms often underestimate.

 AI Disclosure Rules in the District of the Virgin Islands